Are canned sweet potatoes nutritious?

 Macronutrient Content

 Both canned and fresh sweet potatoes are excellent sources of carbohydrates, primarily in the form of starches and dietary fibers.
 A typical serving of canned sweet potatoes contains slightly fewer calories and carbohydrates than fresh ones due to the canning process and the possible addition of water which dilutes the natural sugars.
+This can be advantageous for those looking to manage their calorie intake without sacrificing volume in their meals.

 Vitamin and Mineral Content